KoolP/OpenLibraryBooksRNApp/README.md

 ## DISCUSSION:

-1. Added a testing setup including Jest and react Native Testing Library + MSW for async testing network calls.
-Currenlty testing the app base rendering with the react-navigation/native navigation and a utility function that indentifies fetchTimeouts.
-Tests are found in **tests** folder.
+1. Added a testing setup including Jest, Raact Native Testing Library and MSW for simultating network calls Currenlty testing the app base rendering with the react-navigation/native navigation and a utility function that indentifies fetchTimeouts.
+Tests are found in the tests folder.
+MSW can now also moc the DEV mode so the simulator also fetches the mock endpoints.
 More info about msw: https://mswjs.io/docs/integrations/react-native/

 2. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
 Instead of using NetInfo to monitor the internet connection, I implemented a 10-second timeout for fetch requests to handle sluggish responses.